iDecay-Studio/feathr/README.md

 # About

-This project is based on [Parchment](https://github.com/tywil04/parchment) and includes the following changes:
+This project is based on other open-source editors like [Parchment](https://github.com/tywil04/parchment) and [Left](https://github.com/hundredrabbits/Left) while adding the following features:
-- [x] convert from solid-js to svelte and replace tailwind with unocss;
-- [x] custom menubar with common text-editor features and shortcuts;
-- [x] implement various features from other open-source text-editors like [Left](https://github.com/hundredrabbits/Left);
-- [x] support for multiple baked-in themes;
+- [x] theming - support for multiple baked-in themes;
-- [x] support for opening files via drag-and-drop;
+- [x] drag-and-drop: open files by dragging them into the app;
+- [x] menu-bar - custom menubar with common text-editor options and shortcuts;
-- [x] improved search and replace bar and highlighter;
+- [x] command-bar - improved search and replace bar and text-highlighter;
-- [x] custom animated caret for a smooth writing experience;
+- [x] custom caret - animated input-caret for a smooth writing experience;
-- [ ] recover current progress in case the OS/app crashed;
+- [ ] backup text - recover current progress in case the OS/app crashed;
-- [ ] add focus-mode for distraction-free writing;
+- [ ] focus-mode - for distraction-free writing;

 Used libraries and assets:
 - [Svelte](https://svelte.dev/) - for a very performant and lightweight javascript framework;
 - [UnoCSS](https://unocss.dev/) - to allow for simple styling of the application;
 - [Tauri](https://tauri.app/) - a rust wrapper that allows you to create fast and secure desktop applications using web technologies;
-- [Tabler Icons](https://tablericons.com/) - for the few icons used within this application;
+- [Tabler Icons](https://tablericons.com/) & [Phosphor Icons](https://phosphoricons.com/) - for the few icons used within this application;

-This app should work on Windows, MacOS and Linux however it only has been tested on Windows.

 # Usage
 Head to the releases page to download pre-built executables.